Doctor of Ministry

 - Make an acceptable oral presentation of the DMin project at the DMin Project Symposium.

 - Students are required to register for graduation as follows: Those who wish to graduate in the spring or summer semester must submit their graduation application to the Registrar’s office by January 30 of the same year.
 Those who miss these deadlines will have to wait until the following year to file for graduation.

 - Receive approval from the DMin Committee, Academic Affairs Committee and Faculty to graduate.

 Master of Divinity Equivalency

 Individuals who do not have an MDiv degree may satisfy Master of Divinity equivalency.
 MDiv equivalency is defined as the completion of 72 semester credits of graduate studies in categories closely parallel to the MDIV curriculum at AGTS.

 AGTS will recognize MDiv equivalency credits from any institution recognized by the U.S. Department of Higher Education or foreign accrediting body, as long as at least one master’s degree was received from an ATS/CHEA accredited institution or an institution recognized by an approved foreign accrediting body.
 When submitting course work for review (rather than a completed degree), the student must have earned a minimum “B” average GPA (3.0 on a 4.0 scale).
 Official transcripts must be received by the Registrar’s Office before consideration for recognition of credit will be given.

 AGTS will recognize equivalency credit for up to 36 credits which have been earned through non-traditional studies and/or distance learning.
 Students seeking MDiv equivalency credit for more than 36 credits earned through non-traditional studies and/or distance learning will be referred to the Doctor of Ministry Committee.
 AGTS will recognize up to 6 MDiv equivalency credits for valid/supervised clinical pastoral education.
 The institution and credit must be recognized by the Association for Clinical Pastoral Education, Inc. accreditation commission.

-Each participant must remain involved in full-time ministry throughout the duration of the program.
+It is assumed that each participant will remain involved in full-time ministry throughout the duration of the program.
 Any participant who leaves the ministry for any reason while pursuing the DMin degree must petition the DMin Committee for continuation in the program